Xiaofei-it/ToyRoom/README.md

 sends an HTTP request and after getting its result, sends another request.
 These features are inspired by RxJava.

-Moreover, the ToyRoom/Shelly library provides some useful utilities, such as the stash to store and get objects and the tuple class to combine several input together.
+Moreover, the ToyRoom library provides some useful utilities, such as the stash to store and get objects and the tuple class to combine several input together.

-In summary, the ToyRoom/Shelly library provides a novel pattern for developing a business-logic-oriented app, which makes the source code concerning the business logic clear and easy to understand and makes the app easy to maintain.
+In summary, the ToyRoom library provides a novel pattern for developing a business-logic-oriented app, which makes the source code concerning the business logic clear and easy to understand and makes the app easy to maintain.